Miranda Harrison ~ [email protected]

 Photo: Performing in the Talos Science Fiction Theatre Festival, at Chelsea Theatre.
 I played the bumbling mayor in the comedic two-hander The Crooked Fork.
 There were lots of laughs, and a wonderful audience reaction.

 saw the script for the first time; at 8.30pm we were performing off-book to a packed audience.

-pieces, ably directed and performed, received great feedback from
+event.
+The 4 pieces, ably directed and performed, received great

 Doe: Packed audience for Doe, featuring in the Unheard Festival at the Bread & Roses.
 I played Dee, abused and caught in a catch-22 scenario.
 Performed as a rehearsed reading, it included ensemble speaking (including soundscapes), dialogue and monologues.

 The Mesmer: Script learnt in a handful of days, and performed on 2 nights to fantastic audiences.
 I played Mme Zeddmore, star of a stage show about a Victorian spiritualist.
 The lines between past and present, this world and the next, start to become blurred...